Ear Infections, Fluid and Hearing Loss

 What can be done about recurrent ear infections?

 In the past, one approach to recurrent ear infections was prophylactic (preventative) antibiotics.
 This was a low dose of an antibiotic given for a longer time (1-3 months) to keep bacteria from gaining enough of a foothold in the middle ear to cause infection.
 This is rarely used any more, because of concerns about the bacteria becoming resistant to the antibiotics.
-In fact, for children over two years of age, many doctors are now avoiding antibiotics altogether, and just treating the pain, since ear infections usually go away on their own.
+In fact, for children over two years of age, many doctors are now avoiding antibiotics altogether, and just treating the pain initially, since ear infections usually go away on their own.
+This is known as "watchful waiting".
+If you do this, the ears should be rechecked in a few days to make sure that the ear infection has gone away.

 What can be done about fluid in the ear without infection?